isomerpages/pa-cdcvouchers/_residents/Residents' Guide/How to Claim & Spend CDC Vouchers.md

 <img src="/images/eng_step_2.png" alt="Step 1" style="width:300px !important;">

-3: **Receive your CDC Voucher link by SMS from “RedeemSG” (before 1 July) or “gov.sg” (from 1 July onwards).** Forward the SMS to share with household members.
+3: **Receive your CDC Voucher link by SMS from  “gov.sg”.** Forward the SMS to share with household members.

 <img src="/images/eng_step_3.png" alt="Step 2" style="width:300px !important;">

-## How to spend your CDC Vouchers 2024 (June)
+## How to spend your CDC Vouchers 2025 (January)

 1: **Select which CDC Vouchers you want to use.**